eddyluursema/modeltrain/ArduinoCourse/ArduinoCoursePart2/README.md

 }
 ```

-The big change between this code and the previous example starts after **pwmCycle = 1;** Also not the improvement at the bottom with a so called 'conditional assignment'.
+The big change between this code and the previous example starts after **pwmCycle = 1;** Also note the improvement at the bottom with a so called 'conditional assignment'.
  Use this program to experiment with fade timing.

 **12_FadingWithoutDelay.ino**